sourcegraph/handbook/content/engineering/campaigns/index.md

 1. Someone on the Campaigns team makes one meaningful change to at least two repositories.
 1. A Sourcegraph engineer (not on this team) makes one meaningful change to at least two repositories.
-1. Reach out to one customer, summarizing the changes in the new Campaigns workflow, to give them a heads-up.
+1. ~~Reach out to one customer, summarizing the changes in the new Campaigns workflow, to give them a heads-up.~~ **Done!**
-   - Hypothesis: they will reply within 3 days
+1. ~~After we hear from that customer, we reach out to two other customers, as in previous step.~~ **Done!**
-   - Hypothesis: they will engage within 5 days
+   - We are still waiting for feedback from these customers.
-1. After we hear from that customer, we reach out to two other customers, as in previous step.
+1. Work with Design to validate what we have with user testing.
 1. After responding to feedback from at least 3 customers, we declare the state of Campaigns to be Good and Stable.
 1. Reach out to a small set of customers using Campaigns.
    - Hypothesis: each one will reply within 3 days